recordingpreservation/nrpf-website/_news/2026-06-15-nrpf-preservation-grant-to-ucsf.md

 The University of California, San Francisco is exclusively focused on the health sciences and is dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
 Learn more at [ucsf.edu](https://www.ucsf.edu/).

 The National Recording Preservation Foundation is an independent charitable organization that promotes the preservation of historical and at-risk audio collections through grants, programs, and partnerships.
-Grants decided in 2025 were made possible with generous support from the Recording Industry Association of America, the Music Library Association, and other donors who make the Foundation's work possible.
+NRPF's 2025 Preservation Grants were made possible with generous support from the Recording Industry Association of America, the Music Library Association, and other donors.
 To learn more about the Foundation, or to hear NRPF's podcast Sound Files, which features audio clips of many recordings preserved with NRPF support, visit the Foundation's website at [recordingpreservation.org](https://www.recordingpreservation.org/).